 Best Time to Visit The Philippines

 The Philippines is a tropical climate, so it is hot and humid most of the time, but the biggest travel consideration that will impact your vacation is the country's wet season.
-In a nutshell, the best time to visit is the Philippines is during the dry season, from November to April.
+The best time to visit the Philippines is during the dry season, from November to April.
 The wet season is from June to September, which can bring monsoons and typhoons that can quickly disrupt vacation activities and travel plans.

 From snorkeling, diving, and hiking to just relaxing on the Asian sands in the sun, the Philippines is a welcoming country, but figuring out exactly when to go to take full advantage of the outdoor tropics takes some consideration.